Column: Let’s uplift the heroes in India’s battle against COVID-19 - 100 Mile House Free Press

 On the streets, you can see people giving water and food to ambulance workers.
 Strangers are finding oxygen and plasma for people who are getting care outside a hospital due to the lack of beds and oxygen supply.

 I can’t even imagine what health care professionals, frontline workers, volunteers, non-profits, food banks and shelters are having to deal with right now.
-Imagine if Canada’s health care system got overwhelmed, or the panic that would ensue if hospitals didn’t have enough space, or couldn’t take any more calls.
+Imagine if Canada’s health care system got overwhelmed, or the panic that would ensue if hospitals didn’t have enough space.

 These people are working 24/7 to help with the crisis that has taken too many lives, and I salute them.

 Currently, human strength, endurance and kindness is being tested in India and across the world.
-All we can do is make sure we give some time, or a listening ear to anyone who needs to share their pain.
+All we can do is make sure we give time, or a listening ear to anyone who needs it.

 COVID-19 is not over yet.